 And so, I present to you my introduction to Philip Glass for the new listener.
 I have categorized my recommendations into four categories:

 [Note: I include links to clips and recordings so you can sample this music.
-When you see/hear something you like, please consider heading over to wherever you buy your audio and videos and buy the recording.]
+In the spirit of supporting the arts: When you see/hear something you like, please consider heading over to wherever you buy your audio and videos and buying the recording. ]

 Film and television